 “I’m gonna try to get her up to the barns.
 Things will be easier for her if I pull it there.”
 He said, as he mounted his horse and rode off.

 I had a thousand questions.
 The biggest being – how did he know he was going to have to pull the calf?
 But, I knew better than to trot after him and ask.
 That would be interfering. that cowboy had a low tolerance for interfering.

 So, I took off after them, staying a safe distance behind.

-With great gentleness, the kind I never expected to see out of Buster, he escorted her to the barns.
+With great gentleness, the kind I never expected to see out of that cowboy, he escorted her to the barns.

 Seeing the calf’s hoof peaking out of the mother, I flinched with every step that momma cow took.

 I stood silent while he moved her into the shoots and prepared to pull her baby.

 Right before he began, he turned to me and said, “Now look.
 I don’t want you to hate me if this doesn’t turn out okay.
 If the calf doesn’t live.
 If Momma doesn’t make it.
 And I sure don’t want you passing out on me or anything.
 Okay?”